JanNeuendorf/lorevault/README.md

 The first working source is used for listing the directory and fetching the files.
 In practice, the directory is expanded and the files are added to the list of files individually.

+(We can also specify hashes for directories.
+They consist of the hash of the filepaths followed by the hashes of the individual files.
+This should not be set manually but only with the `lock` subcommand.
+While identical hashes for the filepaths guarantee reproducible results, sources with identical results can give different hashes.
+)

 ### Variables
 To avoid repetition, variables can be set at the beginning of the file and used in the following way:
 ```toml